 - That last observation is worth closer attention.
 As the teams in the US leagues are run as franchises within the league and the league sets barriers to the inflow of players (drafting systems) and salary caps, a game theoretical view would imply that US clubs do not need to go into an ‘arms race’ as they know for sure that the other clubs are restricted as well.
 The openness of the European clubs causes competing clubs to drive up salary costs as well as transfer costs.

-Therefore, any attempt to invest in European football clubs should be aimed at finding clubs that are trading at a considerable discount.
-Most often these clubs carry valuable assets and there revenue should be at least so some extent, inflation resistant.
+Any attempt to invest in European football clubs should be aimed at finding clubs that are trading at a considerable discount.
+Most often these clubs carry valuable assets and their revenue should be at least so some extent, inflation resistant.

-Another point to consider is uncertainty of (economic) outcome in respect to competitive performance.
+Another point to consider is the uncertainty of (economic) outcomes with respect to competitive performance.
 For example, the underachievement of Juventus FC (7th place in Seria A) this season, means that the club will be loosing out on about €25M next season as it did not qualify for UEFA Champions League.
-So clubs invest in players in accordance to their sportive ambitions but if these are not realized, it has significant impact on their bottom line.
+Clubs invest in players in accordance to their sportive ambitions but if these are not realized, it has a significant impact on their bottom line.

 Another source of uncertainty of outcome is the management of registration rights (the player contracts).
 These registration rights are carried in the books as intangible assets.
-Although these contracts are costs (rather investment though) to the club it is a right to the future use of the talent of the player, which the club needs to generate revenue.
+Although these contracts are costs to the club (as opposed to investment) it is a right to the future use of the talent of the player, which the club needs to generate revenue.
 These rights are also tradable and can be a significant source of revenue for smaller clubs.

 - Borussia Dortmund GmbH & Co.
 KGaA